ethereum-push-notification-service/ethGlobal-epns-guides/FinalDraft.md

 3. **Delegate Notification Senders**: Channel owners can allow any particular wallet address to send notifications on behalf of his/her channel.
 This feature is called delegated notifications.

-4. **Notifications To Yourself**: The EPNS Communicator allows any address to send notifications to themselves 😃 It’s important to note, however, that the address sends the notification to themselves only.
+4. **Notifications To Yourself**: The Push Communicator allows any address to send notifications to themselves 😃 It’s important to note, however, that the address sends the notification to themselves only.

 > **Note:**
 > *Sending notifications is a **gasless** transaction and therefore notification senders need not pay any gas fee while sending notifications via the Dapp.*